Blog Post

 Website not on Google?
 This is a common problem with websites for small businesses across the globe.

-There can be a combined number of reasons that a website is not showing up on Google search results.
+There can be a number of reasons a website is not showing up in Google search results.
 Two main reasons are:

-The designer of the website has not taken into account the programming requirements that must be followed for a website to be ranked.
-Much of the time the small business does not even know there are requirements and guidelines.
+The website designer has not taken into account the programming requirements that must be met for a website to be ranked.
+Much of the time, the small business does not even know there are requirements and guidelines.
 Read my post on website design and SEO.

-Or over the years it has been online, the business owner does not support or grow the site, leaving it to float in the ether.
+Or, over the years, since it has been online, the business owner has not supported or grown the site, leaving it to float in the ether.
 It can do well to start with, then disappear from search pages.
-The website becomes outdated, and may not meet current standards.
+The website becomes outdated and may not meet current standards.

 Factors that determine if a business website has potential to do well on Google are: